Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a PhD student, candidate in the school of ISE at The Hong Kong Polytechnic University, and my supervisor is Dr. Chao Huang.
+I am currently a PhD student, candidate in the Department of Industrial and Systems Engineering (ISE) at The Hong Kong Polytechnic University (PolyU), studenting in the [Human-Oriented Intelligent Systems Lab (HOIS)](https://www.chaohuang.net/), and my supervisor is Dr. Chao Huang.

-In my research, I focus on the intersection between autonomous / eco- driving and machine learning, with the aim of developing algorithms and techniques that can endow the interaction between traffic vehicles safer, more efficient and economical.
-In particular, my research interests include deep learning, reinforcement learning and game theory with the application to autonomous driving / traffic flow decision-making, prediction, planning, and energy efficiency optimization.
+In my research, I focus on the intersection between intelligent vehicles / mobile robot and machine learning, with the aim of developing algorithms that can endow agent safer, more efficient and economical.
+In particular, my research interests include deep learning, reinforcement learning and control theory with the application to decision-making, planning, prediction and energy optimization.

-**Skills:** Python (Sk-learn, Pytorch, Tensorflow), Matlab/Simulink, C/C++, Linux/ROS, IPG-CarMaker, SUMO

 # 💬 News
+- *2023.09*: &nbsp;🎉🎉 I have joined the Hong Kong Polytechnic University and am about to embark on my PhD career.
+Wishing me a bright future!
 - *2023.04*: &nbsp;🎉🎉 Our article An apprenticeship-reinforcement learning scheme based on expert demonstrations for energy management strategy of hybrid electric vehicles will be published in Applied Energy!
 - *2022.04*: &nbsp;🎉🎉 Our paper on driving experience is embedded in reinforcement learning has been accepted by Energy Technology!
 - *2021.10*: &nbsp;🎉🎉 We won the Silver Medal of 2021 China (Shenyang) intelligent connected automobile prospective application competition!